-“A cup of coffee” can be more than a beverage–it’s a lifeline.
-Many people claim that they can’t wake up without their morning cup of coffee, others say that they can’t stop drinking it because caffeine is what keeps them creative.
+“A cup of coffee” can be more than a beverage–it’s a lifeline for some.
+Many people claim that they can’t wake up without their morning cup of coffee, while others say that they can’t stop drinking it because caffeine is what keeps them creative.
 And the list of those people is anything but short, containing the names of Honore de Balzac, who drank 50 cups of coffee each day, and Beethoven, who drank his brew made with exactly 60 coffee beans.
 Not a bean less, nor a single one more.

 One day the herdsman decided to try the red berries himself–and felt the same effects.
 He then brought the berries to a local monastery, where the monks were convinced that Kaldi had discovered a most unusual fruit.

 Soon, word of the energizing berries spread and caught the interest of the Galla tribe in Ethiopia.
 They invented a kind of a power bar that was prepared with clarified butter and the berry.
 It was the food of the warriors and it apparently made them invincible.
 Energizing bars based on coffee berries are still a common snack in parts of Ethiopia.